VAISAKHI PARADES IN 2023

-The City of Surrey has a huge East Indian population, which explains why the Surrey Vaisakhi Parade attracts up to 300,000 people, and sometimes even more, making it reputably the largest Vaisakhi parade in the world outside India.
+The City of Surrey has a huge East Indian population.
+The Surrey Vaisakhi Parade is expected to attract over 500,000 people this year.
+It’s reputably the largest Vaisakhi parade in the world outside of India.

 The Surrey Vaisakhi Parade is even bigger than the one in Vancouver most years – which is also massive – but always takes place the weekend after.

 Click Surrey Vaisakhi Parade for more information.

 TIP: For both the Surrey and Vancouver events don’t expect to find parking anywhere near the parade venues, unless you arrive really early, and even then you’ll find much of the greater area closed to traffic.
 Public transit is recommended.

 The region around Main Street and 49th Avenue in Vancouver is referred to as Punjabi Market, owing to the large number of Indian businesses in the area.

 If you ever wanted to check out Punjabi Market, the day of the parade is the most interesting, and most crowded.
 On this day there are lots of people and things to see.
 With all the turbans, saris, colour and festivities, you’ll feel like you’re in the Punjab!
 It’s pretty amazing!

 On non-festival days, Punjabi Market actually looks a lot like many regular streets in Vancouver, just with a higher concentration of South Asian stores than average.
 It’s not so exotic and for most people not necessarily worth taking a day trip especially out to see.
 Consequently, time your visit with the Vaisakhi Parade if you want to visit the place, unless you want to avoid the crowds.

 At the Vaisakhi Festival and during the parade don’t be surprised to receive free food and drink from local residents and businesses – it’s a traditional part of the festivities.

 What is Vaisakhi Day?

 Vaisakhi, also known as Baisakhi, is a festival also celebrated by Hindus as the start of the new year.